papaj2139/snailcoin/README.md

 # Snailcoin

 Snailcoin is a Python library for generating Snailcoin patterns, which consist of black (0) and white (1) pixels.
-It is designed to be used for world generation in pycord projects.
+It is designed to be used for world generation in pygame projects.

 ## Installation